-- (1) Number of Members: Consistent with the IBC policy and procedures, as well as the U.S. Government Policy for Institutional DURC Oversight, when functioning as the IRE, the IBC is composed of at least five members - (2) IBC (IRE) Breadth of Experience: The IBC (IRE) includes persons with sufficient breadth of expertise to assess the dual use of potential of the range of relevant life sciences research conducted at Saint Louis University. - (3) IBC (IRE) Expertise on Relevant U.S. Government Policies, Risk Assessment, Risk Management, Biosafety and Biosecurity: The IBC (IRE) includes persons with knowledge of relevant U.S. Government policies and understanding of risk assessment and risk management considerations, including biosafety and biosecurity.
-To this extent, the IBC (IRE) may also include, or have available as consultants, at least one person knowledgeable in the University's commitments, policies, and standard operating procedures. - (4) Conflict of Interest: On a case by case basis, the IBC (IRE) will recuse any member of the IBC (IRE) who is involved in the research project in question or has a direct financial interest, except to provide specific information requested by the IBC (IRE). - B. IBC (IRE) Meetings on DURC: IBC (IRE) Meetings engaged in the review of DURC shall be conducted separate from the regular IBC meetings. - C. Dialogue with PI: The IBC (IRE) will engage in an ongoing dialogue with the PI of the research in question when conducting a risk assessment and developing a risk mitigation plan. - D. IBC (IRE) Review Process: The IBC (IRE) review process will be undertaken using as a guide the "Tools for the Identification, Assessment, Management, and Responsible Communication of Dual Use Research of Concern - A Companion Guide to the United States Government Policies for Oversight of Life Sciences Dual use Research of Concern".
-The Review steps include the following. - (1) Verification: The IBC (IRE) verifies that the research identified by the PI directly utilizes non-attenuated forms of one or more of the listed agents. - (2) Review the PI's Assessment: The IBC (IRE) reviews the PI's assessment of whether the research produces, aims to produce or is reasonably anticipated to produce one or more of the listed experimental effects and the final determination of whether the research meets the scope of the U.S. Government Policy for Institutional DURC Oversight. - (3) Risk Assessment: For research that the IBC (IRE) determines meets the scope of the U.S. Government Policy for Institutional DURC Oversight, the IBC (IRE)
+- (1) Number of Members: Consistent with the IBC policy and procedures, as well as USG Policy, when functioning as the IRE, the IBC is composed of at least five members, - (2) IBC (IRE) Breadth of Experience: The IBC (IRE) includes persons with sufficient breadth of expertise, to include biosafety and biocontainment expertise, to assess the applicability of Section 11.1 above to the range of relevant life sciences research conducted at a given research institution and understand biosafety and biosecurity implications of such research.
+The membership shall have knowledge of PPPs, PEPPs, dual use concerns, and related institutional and U.S. government policies and understand risk assessment and risk management considerations, - (3) Conflict of Interest: On a case-by-case basis, the IBC (IRE) will recuse any member of the IBC (IRE) who is involved in the research project in question or has a direct financial interest, except to provide specific information requested by the IBC (IRE). - B. IBC (IRE) Meetings on DURC/PEPP: IBC (IRE) meetings engaged in the review of DURC and PEPP shall be conducted separate from the regular IBC meetings. - C. Dialogue with PI: The IBC (IRE) will engage in an ongoing dialogue with the PI of the research in question when conducting a risk-benefit assessment and developing a risk mitigation plan. - D. IBC (IRE) Review Process: The IRE review process will be undertaken using as a guide the USG Policy Implementation Guidance.
+The Review steps include the following. - (1) Assess for Category 2 Research

+Step 1: Confirm that the research involves, or is reasonably anticipated to result, in, a PPP.
+To determine whether research should be designated as Category 2, the IRE should assess and confirm the PI's assessment that the research involves, or is reasonably anticipated to result in, a PPP.